Billplz/api_slate/source/index.html.md

 ###### CHECKSUM FORMAT GUIDE

-In order to compare with the checksum sent together with the payment order object, you must first generate the checksum signature on your end first. _Required values for <a href="#v5-checksum">checksum signature</a> in this order:_ **[id, bank_account_number, status, total, reference_id, epoch]**
+In order to compare with the checksum sent together with the payment order object, you must first generate the checksum signature on your end first. _Required values for [checksum signature](#v5-checksum) in this order:_ **[id, bank_account_number, status, total, reference_id, epoch]**

 Here's an example of a HTTP request from a payment order callback